 Money Back Guarantee / Returns Policy

-It seems as though the ‘enrollment’ process has a bit too much room for confusion, either from the customer’s end or in terms of fulfilment and shipping letting people down.
-As a consumer I want to see that I’m getting a better deal than this.
+It seems as though the ‘enrollment’ process has a bit too much room for confusion, either from the customer’s end or in terms of fulfillment and shipping letting people down.
+As a consumer, I want to see that I’m getting a better deal than this.

 Where to Buy Grown American Superfood?